-The definition of "nearest school" includes all schools and academies (regardless of status) unless that school or academy prioritises applications and allocates places on the basis of faith.
+The definition of "nearest school" includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance/location.

-Applications of children\ from overseas
+Applications from children\ from overseas

 All children of compulsory school age (5 to 16 years) in England have a right of access to education.
 However, where a child is in England for a short period only, for example less than half a term, it may be reasonable to refuse admission to a school.